clerisy47/LeafGuard/README.md

 # Tomato-Disease-Classification
-This is a Streamlit web application for image recognition using a machine learning model that has been trained to recognize disease in Tomatoes.
+This is a Streamlit web application for Image Recognition using neural networks model that has been trained to recognize disease in Tomatoes.
 The model was trained using Scikit-learn, Keras and Tensorflow libraries.

 # Installation